Feature - Retirement Planner

 Advising start-up businesses might not seem to be top of many advisers' to-do lists as many aspiring entrepreneurs are low on cash and may feel they are unable to pay advisory fees.
 However, they are a group deserving of a closer look.

 Two recent Financial Ombudsman decisions are crucial reading for the SIPP industry.
 Fiona Murphy looks at the issues.

 How should the guidance guarantee look?
 Chris Daems believes it should take a leaf out of NHS Direct’s book.

 Stephen Lowe looks at the post-Budget retirement landscape and asks if the guidance guarantee is enough.

 Fiona Murphy examines The Pension Ombudsman’s delays to decisions on pension liberation fraud and wider concerns about how liberation could shift.

-John Moret takes a look at the recent Budget changes and asks if they are the catalyst for growth in the retirement market.
+Stephen Lowe takes a look at the recent Budget changes and highlights the need for more customer protection.

 The changes to pension provision announced in the Budget are far reaching.
 But in order to access a fragmented pensions market, advisers need to give equal importance to the underlying solution, as well as the method of delivery according to Harry Kerr.

 As auto-enrolment proceeds smaller employers can struggle to get the support that they need.
 The Auto-enrolment Advisory Group has launched AE in a Box, a low-cost system aimed at supporting small employers through the auto-enrolment process.

 Many people look to the US and Australia as models of DC best practice.
 However, are we right to follow their lead when it comes to auto-enrolment?
 Helen Morrissey takes a closer look.